-One of our missions is to spread our knowledge, by creating educational training programmes, amongst other endeavors.
-We develop both academic courses and courses on varying levels, as well as practical implementation programmes for health and care settings through a not-for-profit company; GPCC Implement.
+One of our missions is to spread our knowledge, by creating educational training programmes, amongst other endeavours.
+We develop both academic courses and courses on varying levels.
+Read more under the tab About our Education.

 Unique research and positive results

 Research conducted by GPCC has gained a lot of attention.
 Positive effects of person-centred care in health care have been shown.
-Listed below are examples of findings emanating from researchers and projects linked to GPCC, as well as other researchers’ findings, evaluating and describing effects of person-centred care.
-Read more about these results, and find all references on our research webpage.
+Read more under the tab About our research.

 Establishment and evaluation of GPCC within the Swedish Government’s investment in strategic research areas

 GPCC is a national interdisciplinary research centre that was established in 2010 with the support of the government's strategic investment in research.
 The Government's purpose was to invest long-term in a number of strategic research areas (SFO) to stimulate new knowledge development and excellent research environments.
 GPCC's application was for healthcare research under the title “Toward Person-Centred Care in Long-term Illness: A Research Core Centre”.
 The Swedish Research Council evaluated the governmental initiative and the GPCC received the following overall outcomes: Performance: Good; Strategy: Excellent; and Added Value: Excellent/Good.
 This led to the government’s continued SFO funding, which was further strengthened through co-financing by the Vice-Chancellor at GU and external research funds.